Start Printed Page 22054

 There are two ways to become involved in the Commission's review of this project.
-First, any person wishing to obtain legal status by becoming a party to the proceedings for this project should, on or before the comment date stated below, file with the Federal Energy Regulatory Commission, 888 First Street, NE., Washington, DC 20426, a motion to intervene in accordance with the requirements of the Commission's Rules of Practice and Procedure (18 CFR 385.214 or 385.211) and the Regulations under list maintained by the Secretary of the Commission and will receive copies of all documents filed by the applicant and by all other parties.
-A party must submit 14 copies of filings made with the Commission and must mail a copy to the applicant and to every other party in the proceeding.
+First, any person wishing to obtain legal status by becoming a party to the proceedings for this project should, on or before the comment date stated below file with the Federal Energy Regulatory Commission, 888 First Street NE, Washington, DC 20426, a motion to intervene in accordance with the requirements of the Commission's Rules of Practice and Procedure (18 CFR 385.214 or 385.211) and the Regulations under the NGA (18 CFR 157.10).
+A person obtaining party status will be placed on the service list maintained by the Secretary of the Commission and will receive copies of all documents filed by the applicant and by all other parties.
+A party must submit seven copies of filings made in the proceeding with the Commission and must mail a copy to the applicant and to every other party.
 Only parties to the proceeding can ask for court review of Commission orders in the proceeding.

 However, a person does not have to intervene in order to have comments considered.
 The second way to participate is by filing with the Secretary of the Commission, as soon as possible, an original and two copies of comments in support of or in opposition to this project.
 The Commission will consider these comments in determining the appropriate action to be taken, but the filing of a comment alone will not serve to make the filer a party to the proceeding.
 The Commission's rules require that persons filing comments in opposition to the project provide copies of their protests only to the party or parties directly involved in the protest.